 Artificial Intelligence is a general-purpose technology which has the potential to transform many aspects of business and society.
 In business, the impact ranges from commonplace predictive improvements at one end of the spectrum to opportunities for creating entirely new markets at the other.
-As background, the course will briefly introduce students to Artificial Intelligence / Machine Learning methods comprising of Unsupervised, Supervised and Reinforcement Learning.
+As background, the course will briefly introduce students to Artificial Intelligence / Machine Learning methods comprising of Unsupervised, Supervised, Reinforcement and Generative models.
+However, the course will focus more on predictive AI than generative AI.
 Through a combination of lectures and case studies, we will learn how to integrate AI into decision making, focusing on the strategic choices firms face in developing and using AI / ML, including generative AI.
 We will seek to understand how consumers, decision-makers other stakeholders evaluate decisions made by AI systems and are impacted by it.
 We will examine the state-of-the-art in explainable and interpretable AI, which aim to make black-box decisions more transparent.
 Finally, the course will also explore issues at the intersection of AI and Society including fairness and bias, which have proved especially challenging to address.